juanardanaz/planner/README.md

 # Planner
-In this project I develop a "to do list" task organizer.
+In this project I develop a "to do list" task organizer.<br>
 Feel free to comment.